JanVanMeirvenne/JanVanMeirvenne.github.io/_posts/2017-04-04-scsm-cmdb-picker-portal-performance.markdown

 comments: true
 ---

-# Slow loading of CMDB picker controls in the SCSM portal

 ## The issue

 When a service offering contains a CMDB input with a high amount of objects behind it, it may cause issues in the Self-Service portal.